datumbox/VernamVeil/nphash/README.md

 # Building the `nphash` C Library with `build.py`

 This project provides an optional C extension called `nphash` to efficiently compute BLAKE2b, BLAKE3 and SHA-256 based hashes from Python.
-The Python method `hash_numpy` can be used in `fx` methods to quickly produce required keyed hashing in vectorised implementations.
+The Python method `hash_numpy` can be used in `fx` methods to quickly produce required keyed hashing.
 We also provide a `blake3` class, which offers a hashlib-style BLAKE3 hash object using the C backend. **The `blake3` implementation is only available when the C extension is built.**

 In addition to hashing, the extension provides a fast byte search capability for efficiently finding all occurrences of a byte pattern within a buffer.
 This is exposed via the `find` and `find_all` methods in the C extension and is used internally by VernamVeil for pattern and delimiter detection in binary data.
 When imported, the `find` and `find_all` methods will automatically use the C extension for maximum performance if available, otherwise falling back to a pure Python implementation.